Usually FTB

 Ted Zuhlsdorf has spent the last 20 years helping connect people facing tax problems with experienced tax-resolution professionals.
 This site was created to help readers better understand California tax notices, agency differences, and possible next steps before deciding whether they want follow-up.

-If follow-up requests are enabled later, requests may be shared with a small, curated group of licensed Enrolled Agents with years of experience helping people navigate California and IRS tax issues.
-For now, the guide pages and official agency resources are the active public path.
+If you still have questions about your tax issue, you can request a one-on-one follow-up conversation.
+Requests may be shared with a small, curated group of licensed Enrolled Agents with years of experience helping people navigate California and IRS tax issues.